mfuerstenau/gradle-buildconfig-plugin/README.md

 ### Basic configuration

 If applied, the plugin provides a `buildConfig` closure to set general properties.
-If no buildCOnfig configuration closure is present or at least an empty `buildConfig` closure is present, a build config for the `main` source set will be created upon compilation (of course with default values).
+If no buildConfig configuration closure is present or at least an empty `buildConfig` closure is present, a build config for the `main` source set will be created upon compilation (of course with default values).